pixelated/pixelated-dispatcher/README.md

     # To see all possible commands or the meaning of parameters call
     python pixelated/pixelated-dispatcher.py --help

-Now you can [access the agent using a browser](https://localhost:8080/).
-To logout of a agent just call [https://localhost:8080/auth/logout](https://localhost:8080/auth/logout) (currently there is no logout link in the mail clients).

 # Overview

 pixelated-dispatcher is based on a combination of two deamons to provide the service.